Email marketing

 NatureTTL boosted conversions from 0,5% to 4.54% with this welcome mat opt-in form — an increase of 808%.
 They also added 30-40 new subscribers a week, which makes at least 400% more than before.

 Spin-to-win pop-up.
-This type of pop-up is the most converting one — it gives from 5 to 20% conversion and performs 3 times better than a regular pop-up.
+This is one of the highest-converting pop-up formats: according to the survey by Wisepops, can improve your conversion rate by 30.3% and performs 3 times better than a regular pop-up, as per Modern Marketing Partners.
 Well, everybody loves to play a little game, right?
 That’s exactly what a spin-to-win is about.

 The easiest way to grow your email list is to use contacts from the customers you already have.